2024 Forum on Digital Innovation

-The call for proposal period for the 2024 Forum on Digital Innovation is now closed.
+The deadline for submitting a proposal for the Forum on Digital Innovation is November 1, 2024.

-Innovative and successful digital learning approaches do not happen by accident, and there is a wide array of proven and emerging strategies that can be employed to increase the probability that a course practice, instructional approach, or university initiative is successful.
+Innovative and successful digital learning approaches do not happen by accident, and there is a wide array of established and emerging strategies that can be employed to increase the probability that a course practice, instructional approach, or university initiative is successful.
 Sessions within the Innovation track will address both established approaches and emerging models.
-Indeed, much has emerged in recent years.
+Indeed, much has been developed in recent years.
 The pandemic forced higher education to adopt new methods, and our distance from emergency remote teaching is beginning to reveal which pedagogies and practices positively influenced student learning and student success and which did not.
-Powerful, often disruptive innovations, such as artificial intelligence and learning analytics, have become part of our ever-emerging lexicon, and this track will highlight the state-of-the-art from within the domain of learning and technology in higher education.
-Sessions in this track will focus on, but will not be limited to:
+Powerful, often disruptive innovations have become part of our ever-emerging lexicon, and this track will highlight the state-of-the-art from within the domain of learning and technology in higher education.
+Sessions in this track will focus on, but will not be limited to

 - effective ways to leverage technology to meet the challenges associated with teaching courses of all types and sizes through online and blended approaches;

-- usage of emerging technologies, such as artificial intelligence, machine learning, learning analytics, courseware, etc., to advance student learning and student success;
+- use of emerging technologies, such as machine learning, learning analytics, courseware, etc., to advance student learning and student success;

 - strategies to ensure those without access to broadband, the latest technologies, and other resources are treated equitably in learning settings;